gardenlinux/glvd/docs/user-stories.md

 As a user of Garden Linux I want to be notified of new major versions of Garden Linux so I can plan to upgrade.

-# USER-07
+# USER-07 (higher prio)

 As a user of GLVD I want a simple web interface to work with the service in a convenient way.

 ## Acceptance Criteria

-- [ ] Features described in the previous user stories can be accessed in a minimal web interface
+- [ ] Features described in the previous user stories can be accessed in a minimal web interface, similar to debian security tracker UI

 # USER-08